DanielOchoa/progress-wizard-example/README.md

 these routes the progress bar will be set to the routes `progressPercent` property and animate accordingly.

+The animated progress works just by setting a css `transition` property on the progress element.
+See `app/styles/app.css`.

 ![Progress Wizard](./public/progress-wizard-gif.gif "Progress Wizard")

 ## Prerequisites